-MARS is an adaptive social network for information access [63] with a purely homogeneous structure that is based on the idea above.
-Each agent has basically two competencies: i) to deliver some domain information with respect to a query, and ii) to refer to other agents that may fulfill a specific information need.
-Additionally, the agents learn assessments of other agents in the network.
-This means they assess the other agents' ability to produce correct domain answers as well as their ability to produce accurate referrals.
+MARS, an adaptive social network for information access described and evaluated in [86] has a purely homogeneous structure that is based on the idea described in the previous paragraph.
+Each agent basically has two competencies: i) to deliver some domain information with respect to a query, and ii) to refer to other agents that may fulfill a specific information need.
+Additionally, the agents learn assessments of the other agents in the network with respect to the two aspects.
+This means they assess the other agents' expertise (ability to produce correct domain answers) as well as their ability to produce accurate referrals.

-DIAMS [19] is a system of distributed, collaborative information agents that help users access, collect, organize and exchange information on the World Wide Web.
-DIAMS aims at encouraging collaboration among users.
+DIAMS [20] is a system of distributed, collaborative information agents that help users access, collect, organize and exchange information on the World Wide Web.
+DI-AMS aims at encouraging collaboration among users.
 Personal agents provide their owners with dynamic views on well-organized information collections, as well as with user-friendly information management utilities.
-These agents work closely together with each other and with other types of information agents such as matchmakers and knowledge experts to facilitate collaboration and communication. aConnections between users with similar interests can be established with the help of matchmaker agents.
+These agents work closely together with each other and with other types of information agents such as matchmakers and knowledge experts to facilitate collaboration and communication.
+In order to promote easy information sharing and exchange, an object-based structure is used for the information repositories.
+DIAMS furthermore uses a flexible hierarchical presentation of information integrated with indexed query functionalities to ensure effective information access.
+Automatic indexing methods are employed to support translation between user queries and communication between agents.
+Collaboration between users is aided by the easy sharing of information and is facilitated by automated information exchange.
+Connections between users with similar interests can be established with the help of matchmaker agents.

-The focus of the research described in [50] is to add context-awareness to personal information agents that are (homogeneous) peers in a larger society of agents.
+The focus of the research described in [62] is to add context-awareness to personal information agents that are (homogeneous) peers in a larger society of agents.
 The so-called CAPIAs (Context-Aware Personal Information Agents) have a model of their social and potential process context (e.g., the user's schedule) as well as of their physical context (time and location).
-In the COMRIS Conference Center system the CAPIAs are employed for contextsensitive presentation of relevant information, e.g., whether "interesting" conference attendees or events (sessions, exhibition booths) are to be found nearby.
+In the COMRIS Conference Center system the CAPIAs are employed for context-sensitive presentation of relevant information, e.g., whether "interesting" conference attendees or events (sessions, exhibition booths) are to be found nearby.

-Homogeneous multi-agent approaches in Knowledge Management seem to be a good way for leveraging singleagent approaches by taking advantage of the knowledge of other users in the organization.
-In the GroupLens project these leveraging effects are systematically investigated [33].
-Let's Browse [41], the successor of Letizia [39], does not model its collaborative web browsing as a cooperation between independent agents, but as one central agent that comprises the profiles of several users.
-An interesting but open question is, to what extent multi-agent modelling has an "added value" (e.g., wrt. user trust, privacy concerns, willingness to disclose information, ...) compared to a "functionally" equivalent monolithic system.
+Homogeneous multi-agent approaches in Knowledge Management seem to be a good way for leveraging single-agent approaches by taking advantage of the knowledge of other users in the organization.
+In the GroupLens project these leveraging effects are systematically investigated [41].
+However, such systems are often not designed as agent systems.
+Due to their focus on one KM task (e.g., recommendation of one specific type of information objects) and a relatively controlled environment, centralized implementations are common.
+For example Let's Browse [50], the successor of the personal information agent Letizia [48], does not model its collaborative web browsing as a cooperation between independent agents, but as one central agent that comprises the profiles of several users.
+An interesting but open question is to what extent multi-agent modelling has an "added value" (e.g., wrt. user trust, privacy concerns, willingness to disclose information, ...) compared to a "functionally" (e.g., with respect to the quality of the recommendations) equivalent monolithic system.